Analysis | New audio reinforces Trump’s blatant pressure campaign to overturn the election

 “Right, well Mr. President, right, yeah, I appreciate your comments,” she says.
 “And I can assure you that our team and the [Georgia Bureau of Investigations] that we’re only interested in the truth and finding the information that’s based on the facts.”

-She then assures him that her team is working long hours and says she appreciates the call, while adding, “I know that you’re a very busy, very important man, and I’m very honored that you called.
+She then assures him that her team is working long hours and says she appreciates the call, while adding: “I know that you’re a very busy, very important man, and I’m very honored that you called.
 And quite frankly I’m shocked that you would take time to do that.”

 Trump then launches into a number of baseless theories, including the idea that ballots were dumped in Fulton County and that his victories in other states make it implausible that he lost Georgia.